ohm-softa/ohm-softa.github.io/03ln-inheritance.md

 }
 ```

-This way, we the SQL statement is constructed solely in the `DBItem`, where it also makes sense -- the INSERT statement only differs in table, fields and values.
+This way, the SQL statement is constructed solely in the `DBItem`, where it also makes sense -- the INSERT statement only differs in table, fields and values.
 The subclasses on the other hand provide the necessary information, but are agnostic of how to construct the queries.